‘Embarrassing and Disappointing’: Stanford Goes All-In On COVID Contrarians

 Makary will be joined on the panel by Stanford Professor of Health Policy Dr. Eran Bendavid, who co-authored an influential, but flawed seroprevalence study early on in the pandemic with Bhattacharya.
 The study, which significantly overstated the prevalence and downplayed the seriousness of COVID, was partly funded by the founder of JetBlue airlines who had been vocally critical of lockdowns.

-A third member of the panel will be UCSF Professor of Medicine Dr. Monica Gandhi, who also earned a reputation for making overly optimistic predictions about the pandemic.
+Another panelist will be UCSF Professor of Medicine Dr. Monica Gandhi, who also earned a reputation for making overly optimistic predictions about the pandemic.
 For example, Gandhi—like Bhattacharya—famously suggested that India had achieved herd immunity in early 2021 ahead of its deadly Delta surge.
 Unlike Bhattacharya, she acknowledged the mistake as her “biggest regret” after three of her family members died.

 In February 2021, Gandhi downplayed the danger of new variants, declaring during an interview, “I need to say variants shmariants.
 Okay, I’m sorry.
 I don’t know what kind of trouble that’s gonna get me in.”
 A few months later, she dismissed the need for COVID boosters.
 In a February 2022 interview on MSNBC, at the height of the Omicron BA.1 surge, then-host Mehdi Hasan confronted her on a litany of errors, prompting her to apologize and say, “I will try not to make any more predictions.”
 In June 2023, she declared COVID was endemic and called to “end” asymptomatic testing, all mask mandates, have shorter isolation periods, and have “boosters for some, but not all,” meaning not for young people.